POSITION: FRIEND-IN-RESIDENCE COMMITTEE

 APPOINTED AT: All members ex officio

-MEMBERS: Presiding Clerk of the Yearly Meeting (convenor); Clerks (or a member) of each of the Quarterly Meeting Ministry & Oversight Committees; Yearly Meeting Representatives to Friends World Committee for Consultation
+MEMBERS: Presiding Clerk of the Yearly Meeting (convenor); Clerks (or a member) of each of the Quarterly Meeting Ministry & Counsel Committees; Yearly Meeting Representatives to Friends World Committee for Consultation

 TERM LENGTH: Consistent with members' terms in their respective M&O or FWCC roles.